InsightSoftwareConsortium/GetYourBrainTogether/HCK01_2022_Virtual/README.md

 If notes are taken during the BoF, please add them to the [BoF breakouts folder](./BoFBreakouts).
 We recommend [HackMD](https://hackmd.io/) for collaborative, well-formatted notetaking.

+## Code of Conduct

+Participants and contributors are expected to adhere to the [ITK Code of Conduct](https://github.com/InsightSoftwareConsortium/ITK/blob/master/CODE_OF_CONDUCT.md).

 ## Acknowledgements